-- 1. The computer project teaches concepts related to computers, hardware knowledge, software programming and applications, internet safety, the building, maintenance and repair of computers and future career opportunities.
-Please note that the actual construction of computer hardware (i.e., building a computer, electronic devises with a mother-board based manipulation) will remain in the Energy Management division. - 2.
-Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current year. - 3.
-Educational display boards, posters and notebooks should be creative and showcase details about the knowledge learned in the computer project.
-Value is placed on youth who can demonstrate how their skills have increased while completing the project.
+1. The computer project teaches concepts related to computers, hardware knowledge, software programming and applications, internet safety, the building, maintenance and repair of computers and future career opportunities.
+Please note that the actual construction of computer hardware (i.e., building a computer, electronic devises with a mother-board based

+2. Each exhibitor may enter one exhibit per class.
+Exhibit must have been completed during the

+3. Educational display boards, posters and notebooks should be creative and showcase details about the knowledge learned in the computer project.
+Value is placed on youth who can

-- 6014 Welding Board Display - a 3 foot by 3 foot display board with different pieces of metal attached illustrating different types of welds, each weld being labeled - 6015 Smithing Board Display - a 3 foot by 3 foot display board with different pieces of forged metal attached illustrating different forms, each form being labeled
+- 6014 Welding Board Display a 3 foot by 3 foot display board with different pieces of metal attached illustrating different types of welds, each weld being labeled - 6015 Smithing Board Display a 3 foot by 3 foot display board with different pieces of forged metal attached illustrating different forms, each form being labeled